zetsion/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is readme file for shell basics
+this is readme file of shell basics